-The Lead, Deputy or Additional Senior Lead should refer the concern to the relevant adult or children's social care service and/or the Police and follow up the referral in writing within 24 hours.
+The Lead, Deputy or Additional Senior Lead should refer the concern to the relevant adult's or children's social care service and/or the Police and follow up the referral in writing within 24 hours.

-For England and Wales in cases of allegations against a "person of trust" with a "duty of care", towards a child the Local Authority Designated Officer (LADO) on 01452 426 994 will coordinate the next procedural steps.
+For England and Wales, in cases of allegations against a "person of trust" with a "duty of care" towards a child, the Local Authority Designated Officer (LADO) will co-ordinate the next procedural steps.

-Under "whistle blowing", anyone can refer directly to the police or social care services on 01452 426 565 when they are concerned the organisation is not managing safeguarding concerns appropriately.
+Under "whistle blowing", anyone can refer directly to the Police, social care services, the LADO for personnel child abuse allegations (England & Wales only), relevant regulatory authorities, or the NSPCC (child concerns only) and also the charity Protect for support when they are concerned the organisation is not managing safeguarding concerns appropriately.